Types of Accounts: Real, Personal & Nominal

 2. The giver is credited.

 Siddharth bought some machinery from M/s Surana & Sons worth Rs 10,00,000/- on credit.
 So we see that this particular transaction affects two accounts: first, the Personal Account of M/s Surana & Sons and the Machinery Account.
 Thus, this transaction implies that Siddharth has purchased the Machinery from M/s Surana & Sons for his business.
-The Golden Rule of Personal Account states, “Debit the Receiver, Credit the Giver”.
+The Golden Rule for Personal Account states, “Debit the Receiver, Credit the Giver”.

 As in this transaction, M/s Surana & Sons is the Giver, his Personal Account shall be credited with Rs 10,00,000.
 On the other hand Machinery, A/c shall be debited with the same sim of money.
 Therefore, this particular transaction is being recorded in the following manner in the respective accounts: